fhswf/MLPro/doc/rtd/content/rl/env/pool/bglp.rst

     	You can change the configurations of the BGLP simulation, for instance, production demand (L/s), production target for batch operation (L), learning rates for reward calculation, and production scenario (batch or continuous).
     	Batch production scenario refers to a process to satisfy a specific order in a sequence, thus the production target in L must be set.
-    	Meanwhile, continuos production scenario refers to a process to control a constant flow within a horizon, thus the production target (L) is not necessary and the target is fulfilled the production demand (L/s).
+    	Meanwhile, continuous production scenario refers to a process to control a constant flow within a horizon, thus the production target (L) is not necessary and the target is fulfilled the production demand (L/s).
     	The detailed explanations are available in the API reference section, see :ref:`here <api-ref-bglp>`.